Rheaaaaayy/HRDN-DEMOIRE/README.md

 ## Environment

-The code is developed using python 3.7，Pytorch1.3 with CUDA 10.2 ....
-GPU are needed(?)
+This project is developed using python 3.7，Pytorch1.3, CUDA 10.2 on NVIDIA Titan RTX GPU.